awillats/clinc/section_content/background_representation_reach.md

 \]
 In the circuit $A \rightarrow B \leftarrow C$, we would have $w_{AB} \neq 0$ and $w_{CB} \neq 0$.

-The adjacency matrix exposes `(captures, describes?)` directional first-order connections in the circuit: $w_{ij}$, for example, describes how activity in $x_j$ changes in response to activity in $x_i$.
+The adjacency matrix captures directional first-order connections in the circuit: $w_{ij}$, for example, describes how activity in $x_j$ changes in response to activity in $x_i$.

-!!!!! - Adam: I'd like to restructure this less like "here are things you can derive from adjacency" and more like "our goal is to connect ground truth properties to things we can observe, to do that, reachability is a useful intermediate representation."
-Looks like you do cover that later, so it's mostly a question of sequencing
+Our goal is to reason about the relationship between underlying causal structure (which we want to understand) and the correlation or information shared by pairs of nodes in the circuit (which we can observe).
+Quantities based on the  adjacency matrix and weighted reachability matrix bridge this gap, connecting the causal structure of a circuit to the correlation structure its nodes will produce.

 The directional $k^{\mathrm{th}}$-order connections in the circuit are similarly described by the matrix $W^k$, so the *weighted reachability matrix*
 \[